geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 	- Username: When you tab into this field, **Scotty** will appear; leave this as the username   <br/>

 		‎**IMPORTANT:** To the right of the **Username** field is the domain field.
-It’s already prefilled with the custom **XXYYZZa.xtremelabs.us** on-premises domain; however, to create the identity mismatch, select the drop-down arrow and select the **M365xZZZZZZ.onmicrosoft.com** cloud domain instead (where ZZZZZZ is your tenant ID provided by your lab hosting provider).
+It’s already prefilled with the custom **XXYYZZa.CustomDomain.us** on-premises domain; however, to create the identity mismatch, select the drop-down arrow and select the **M365xZZZZZZ.onmicrosoft.com** cloud domain instead (where ZZZZZZ is your tenant ID provided by your lab hosting provider).
 So Scotty’s username should appear as: ‎**Scotty@M365xZZZZZZ.onmicrosoft.com**

 	- Password settings: select the **Let me create the password** option